xiahualiu/blog/content/posts/cpp-notes.md

 Many people mistakingly think `gcc` searches `$PATH` for all `#include` preprocessors but it is actually not.

-`gcc` has two ways to look for the included files.
+`gcc` has 3 ways to look for the included files.

-One is searching inside the standard system directories, which is hardwared into the `gcc` itself for a specific system.
+* Searching inside the standard system directories, which is hardwared into the `gcc` itself for a specific system.
 You can force `gcc` to only search in this way with the angle-bracket form `#include<file>`.

 You can use